aneldev/dyna-sentry/README.md

 Whenever your app `console.error` or `console.warn` an issue will be sent to entry.

-The first argument of the console is used as the Title of the issue and all the rest as Additional Data.
+The first text arguments of the console are used as the Title of the issue and all the rest as Additional Data.

+# Filter consoles

 You can filter out consoles to not send them to Sentry. _This is needed when you send the Logs also, since Sentry is consoling the POST for each sent issue._

-Check out this DynaSentry setup.

 ```
-// Instantiate the DynaSentry
 import {DynaSentry, EConsoleTypes} from "dyna-sentry";
 const dynaSentry = new DynaSentry({
     Sentry,